fastify/fastify-caching/Readme.md

 [Catbox (v7)][catbox] protocol compliant cache object.
 Note: the plugin requires a cache instance to properly support the ETag mechanism.
 Therefore, if a falsy value is supplied the default will be used.
++ `cacheSegment` (Default: `'fastify-caching'`): segment identifier to use when communicating with the supplied Catbox cache.

 [jsmemcache]: https://www.npmjs.com/package/@jsumners/memcache
 [catbox]: https://github.com/hapijs/catbox/tree/v7.1.5